VictorFilimonov/aerothemeplazma/README.md

 <img src="https://upload.wikimedia.org/wikipedia/en/5/59/Windows7_flip.png">

 This section will talk about how to make the Task Switcher in KDE look more like Windows 7.
 It will also recreate the look and behaviour of the "Flip 3D" feature.
-In KDE System Settings, under Window Management -> Task Switcher, set the following:
+In ```System Settings -> Window Management -> Task Switcher```, set the following:

 In Main: